 When I met Christian Forget, one of the two protagonists of Regarding Gravity, his unconventional, lunar beauty immediately fascinated me.
 Since 2005, I have regularly worked with him as a life model for my photography.
-Over these years of collaboration we developed a real sense of affinity and trust, which was crucial to the making of the film.
+Over these years of collaboration we developed a sense of affinity and trust that was crucial to the making of the film.

 The shooting of the film was often difficult, both in human and logistical terms.
 But in the end it was above all a remarkable experience and a rare privilege to participate so intimately in the intense lives of these two exceptional men.
-I believe that the film bears witness to the way in which dream, plan, the (re)invention of the self, and the will to believe can transcend the weakness of the senses and the limitations caused by disability (even, sometimes, to the point of denying the condition we seek to overcome).
-I wanted to avoid the sentimentalism and moralism that can ensnare work on subjects like disability and psychic disorders by presenting a story with surrealist undertones, combining the naturalism of “direct cinema” with an approach that allows space for wandering and play, where inspiration and desire take hold of the real.
+I wanted to avoid the sentimentalism and moralism that can ensnare work on subjects like disability and psychic disorders by presenting a story with surrealist undertones, combining the naturalism of “direct cinema” with an approach that allows space for wandering and play, where fantasy take hold of the real.